galateeL/yolibeob/README.md

 ### While not connected :

 - View a list of all recipes
-- View a list of recipes by category (example : Dessert only)
 - Read a selected recipe

 ### While connected :

 - All features listed above
+- View a list of recipes by category (example : Dessert only)
 - Add a recipe
 - Delete a recipe
 - Manage your account

+### Comming Soon :

+- Search a recipe by keywords (Muffin, Burger...)
+- Request a random recipe (based on time and history less than 6 days)

 ## Tools
 [![forthebadge](https://forthebadge.com/images/badges/made-with-java.svg)](https://forthebadge.com)